 English.
 Complaints alleging noncompliance with the District's policy of non-discrimination

-should be directed to Susan Davis, Deputy Superintendent, at the Paradise Unified School District
+should be directed to Tom Taylor, Director of Human Resources, at the Paradise Unified School District

 District's Non-Discrimination Policy is available at the District Office.